 The index closed the week above its 50 day EMA but just below its sliding 20 day EMA - partly filling Wednesday's downward 'gap' and losing 9 points for the week.

 Daily technical indicators are looking bearish.
 MACD is falling below its signal line in bullish zone.
-ROC has dropped inside bearish zone but its downward momentum has stalled.
-RSI has slipped inside its bearish zone.
-Slow stochastic has entered its oversold zone.
+RSI dropped below its 50% level but has moved up to neutral zone.
+Slow stochastic is falling below its 50% level towards its oversold zone.